-- Dress appropriately: no shorts, no miniskirts, no t-shirts with sayings, no club-wear or sleep-wear, no baseball caps, no belly shirts, etc. - Watch your body language: eye-rolling, gestures, flipping people off, etc. - Show respect: for the Court, opposing attorney, and the other party. - This extends to outside of Court.
-Don't place bumper stickers on your car insulting the other party or messages or posts on your Facebook page.
+- a.
+Dress appropriately, no shorts, miniskirts, t-shirts with sayings, club wear or sleep wear. - b.
+Watch body language - c.
+Show respect, for the Court, opposing attorney, and the other party.
+This extends to outside of Court.
+Don't place bumper stickers on your car insulting the other party or messages or posts on your Facebook page. - 2.
 Treat the Judge and Limited Case Manager with respect.

-- Act as if they control your life--because they do. - Even if you don't agree with their decision, show respect and don't argue. - The Court will judge you on how you behave as much as what you say. - This includes conversations outside of Court.
+Act as if they control your life--because they do.
+Even if you don't agree with their decision, show respect and don't argue.
+The Court will judge you on how you behave as much as what you say.
+This includes conversations outside of Court.